 But movement toward rapprochement stalled in 2005, when President Mahmoud Ahmadinejad came to power and reverted to a hardline stance on foreign policy.
 The Arab Spring in 2011 further aggravated tensions, especially in Bahrain, where Shiites protested against the Sunni royal family.
 Saudi Arabia sent troops to quell the uprising and blamed Iran for provoking the unrest.

-Tehran has been trying to improve relations with Riyadh since President Rouhani’s election in 2013.
-But the two countries have clashed over regional conflicts, particularly in Syria and Yemen.
+Tehran tried to improve relations with Riyadh after President Hassan Rouhani’s election in 2013.
+But the two countries clashed over regional conflicts, particularly in Syria and Yemen.
 And in September 2015, hundreds of Iranians were killed in a stampede during the annual hajj ritual in Saudi Arabia.
 Tehran accused Riyadh of mismanagement, and Saudi officials accused Iran of playing politics in the aftermath of the tragedy.
 After Saudi Arabia executed Shiite cleric Nimr al Nimr in January 2016, protesters attacked the Saudi embassy in Tehran.
-As a result, Saudi Arabia severed diplomatic ties with Iran.
+As a result, Riyadh severed diplomatic ties with Tehran.

 The following is a timeline of Iran-Saudi relations since the 1979 revolution.

 1981: Iranians clash with Saudi police after chanting political slogans in Mecca and Medina.
 Iranian officials accuse Saudi authorities of discriminating against Iranian pilgrims.